Interpretable (not just posthoc-explainable) medical claims modeling for discharge placement to prevent avoidable all-cause readmissions or death: Introduction

+The highest bar for interpretability is for a model to be mechanistically meaningful.
+These models often leverage domain knowledge and are capable of providing deep and robust insights.
+They also often justify causal interpretations~\citep{petersCausalModelsDynamical2020}.
+Even if one can truly understand a model, one often cannot act on it.
+To be directly actionable, a model also needs to adjust for biases in the data so that its prediction of the effects of interventions can be interpreted causally~\citep{pearlCausalInferenceStatistics2009}.
+Yet, independent of causal validity, predictive model interpretability is still important because it allows practitioners to better understand the risks and biases of a given model.

-Posthoc xAI is a set of techniques used in an attempt to market blackbox models as interpretable, so that they falsely appear on the right side of the spectrum (Fig.~\ref{fig:interpretability}).
-The most popular xAI methods (LIME~\cite{ribeiroWhyShouldTrust2016} and SHAP~\cite{lipovetskyAnalysisRegressionGame2001,dattaAlgorithmicTransparencyQuantitative2016}), use approximations~\cite{lundbergUnifiedApproachInterpreting2017,aasExplainingIndividualPredictions2021} to provide narratives of feature importance within a prediction.
-Other methods such as attention~\cite{niuReviewAttentionMechanism2021} build an explanation mechanism as a module within a blackbox model in order to more-easily compute them~\cite{jainAttentionNotExplanation2019,zhouFeatureAttributionMethods2022}.
-Narratives, convincing as they might seem at face value, are not necessarily true.
-In fact, researchers have shown~\cite{laugelDangersPosthocInterpretability2019,kumarProblemsShapleyvaluebasedExplanations2020,slackFoolingLIMESHAP2020a,alvarez-melisRobustnessInterpretabilityMethods2018,zhouFeatureAttributionMethods2022,alvarez-melisRobustnessInterpretabilityMethods2018} that these methods provide imprecise and unreliable explanations of models.
-As Rudin (2019)~\cite{rudinStopExplainingBlack2019} notes, ``an explanation model that is correct 90\% of the time is wrong 10\% of the time.''
+\textbf{Posthoc explainable-AI (xAI):} Posthoc xAI is a set of techniques to market uninterpretable blackbox models as interpretable (Fig.~\ref{fig:interpretability}).
+The most popular xAI methods (LIME~\citep{ribeiroWhyShouldTrust2016} and SHAP~\citep{lipovetskyAnalysisRegressionGame2001,dattaAlgorithmicTransparencyQuantitative2016}), use approximations~\citep{lundbergUnifiedApproachInterpreting2017,aasExplainingIndividualPredictions2021} to provide narratives of feature importance within a prediction.
+Other methods such as attention~\citep{niuReviewAttentionMechanism2021} build an explanation mechanism as a module within a blackbox model in order to more-easily compute them~\citep{jainAttentionNotExplanation2019,zhouFeatureAttributionMethods2022}.
+Narratives, convincing as they might seem, are not necessarily true.
+In fact, researchers have shown~\citep{laugelDangersPosthocInterpretability2019,kumarProblemsShapleyvaluebasedExplanations2020,slackFoolingLIMESHAP2020,alvarez-melisRobustnessInterpretabilityMethods2018,zhouFeatureAttributionMethods2022} that these methods provide imprecise and unreliable explanations of models, and often disagree.
+Aptly, \citet{krishnaDisagreementProblemExplainable2022} coined this the ``disagreement problem" with posthoc interpretability and conducted a survey of real world data scientists finding no consistent or principled method to handle these inconsistencies.
+As~\citet{rudinStopExplainingBlack2019} notes, ``an explanation model that is correct 90\% of the time is wrong 10\% of the time.''
 Despite marketing claims, xAI does not carry blackbox models across even a very minimal bar of requirements for interpretability.
-If an explanation is not true to one's model, any sense that it is comprehensible is based on faulty information.
+If an explanation is not true to one's model, any sense that the model is comprehensible is based on faulty information.